Canon M10 vs Panasonic LF1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M10 and Panasonic Lumix DMC-LF1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The LF1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Both the M10 and the LF1 have been discontinued, but can regularly be found used on ebay.
+The M10 was replaced by the Canon M100, while the LF1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon M10 better than the Panasonic LF1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.